-A while back I showed you multiple ways to play the tricky chord of B minor which is also a challenging chord to play.
+A while back I showed you multiple ways to play the tricky B minor chord on guitar and more recently the B flat chord on guitar which is also a challenging chord to play.
 The chord of F is a more common chord as it is in the key of C Major—one of the CAGED keys on the guitar.

 The F chord is also used in other keys too and quite often when a musician is playing in the key of G Major they will substitute out the F# diminished chord to bring in an F Major chord.
 This makes the F really important.

 Here are a bunch of songs that use the F chord (most don’t use a capo but a few do).